Kidney failure: Treatment

+Renal replacement therapy

+Renal replacement therapy (RRT) modalities include hemodialysis, peritoneal dialysis, and kidney transplantation, selected based on patient lifestyle, vascular access feasibility, and comorbidities.
+Hemodialysis provides extracorporeal filtration in which machines take over the kidney's filtering function, clearing the blood of extra fluid, dissolved substances, and toxins.
+Peritoneal dialysis offers home-based continuous therapy using the peritoneum.
+Guideline recommends advance care planning at GFR 20-30 mL/min, noting equivalent survival across modalities when optimized, though hemodialysis risks infection and peritoneal dialysis risks peritonitis.

 Diet

 In non-diabetics and people with type 1 diabetes, a low protein diet is found to have a preventive effect on progression of chronic kidney disease.
 However, this effect does not apply to people with type 2 diabetes.
 A whole food, plant-based diet may help some people with kidney disease.
 A high protein diet from either animal or plant sources appears to have negative effects on kidney function at least in the short term.

 Slowing progression

 People who receive earlier referrals to a nephrology specialist, meaning a longer time before they must start dialysis, have a shorter initial hospitalization and reduced risk of death after the start of dialysis.
 Other methods of reducing disease progression include minimizing exposure to nephrotoxins such as NSAIDs and intravenous contrast.